-Earlier this year, we were told that Google was making an effort to make the search results we see more diverse, by showing us fewer results from the same domains in response to a query.
-Search Engine Land covered that news with the post: Google search update aims to show more diverse results from different domain names.
+Earlier this year, Google told us that it was making search results more diverse with fewer results from the same domains in response to a query.
+Search Engine Land wrote about that diversity in the post: Google search update aims to show more diverse results from different domain names.

 More Diversity At Google in 2013, in Past Search Results

 Back in 2013.
-Google’s Former Head of Web Spam, Matt Cutts, published a video about more diverse search results in response to the question, Why does Google show multiple results from the same domain?
+Google’s former Head of Web Spam, Matt Cutts, made a video about more diverse search results in response to the question, Why does Google show many results from the same domain?

-So this isn’t the first time we have heard about efforts from Google in trying to give us more diverse results, and they came out with a patent around that time to provide more diverse results as well.
+So this isn’t the first time we have heard about efforts from Google in trying to give us more diverse results, and they came out with a patent around that time to provide more diverse results.

-I remember getting a phone call around 6 years ago from a co-worker who asked me why a client’s high ranking organic result might disappear from search results.
+I remember a phone call around 6 years ago from a co-worker asking me why a client’s high-ranking organic result might disappear from search results.
 I asked for the query and the client’s name and ran the search.
 The top-ranking result was a local result for the client.
-I told my co-worker that I was seeing that, and she told me that our client also used to have an organic result showing for that query, and a local result that wasn’t quite as high.
-It appeared that the organic result had been removed, and the local result had been boosted.
+I told my co-worker what I was seeing, and she told me that our client also had an organic result showing for that query and a local result that wasn’t quite as high.
+It appeared that the organic result got removed, and the local result became boosted.

-Coincidentally, I had written the following blog post the day before: How Google May Create Diverse Search Results by Merging Local and Web Search Results.
-I told my co-worker about the patent I had written about the day before, and sent her a link to that blog post.
-We were able to explain to our client what appears to have happened to their organic result for that query, that it looks like Google’s desire to have more diverse search results cause their page ranking organically was “merged” with the local result.
+By Chance, I had written the following blog post the day before: How Google May Create Diverse Search Results by Merging Local and Web Search Results.
+I told my co-worker about the patent I had just written and sent her a link to that blog post.
+We were able to explain what happened to their organic result for that query to our client.
+It looked like Google wanted more diverse search results, and their page ranking organically was “merged” with the local result.

 Category Diversity in a Patent Granted in 2019

-I hadn’t seen anything quite like that merger between organic results and a local result happen again after that.
-It is impossible to tell if Google has been using that kind of merging since then.
+I hadn’t seen anything like that merger between organic results and a local result again after that.
+It is impossible to tell if Google has been using that merging since then.
 But that patent was all about providing more diverse search results to searchers.
-So when I see a patent, like this new one that tells us it exists to provide more diverse search results, I find myself wondering what, if anything could have been removed to make search results more diverse.
-If someone searches for “things to do in Carlsbad, California,” and they are provided with a list of restaurants to eat at, that would be disappointing, because while there are some nice restaurants here, there are plenty of other things to do.
+When I see a patent like this new one telling us it exists to provide more diverse search results, I wonder what, if anything, could have gotten removed to make search results more diverse.
+For example, if someone searches for “things to do in Carlsbad, California,” and they become provided with a list of restaurants to eat at, that would be disappointing because while there are some nice restaurants here, there are plenty of other things to do.

-By expanding to a category diversity from a diversity-based upon pages from the same domain, Google is giving us more diverse search results.
+By expanding to a category diversity from diversity-based pages from the same domain, Google gives us more diverse search results.